-Such scalability ensures long term viability of tech-enabled services businesses.
-So, investors seek long term security.
+Such scalability ensures the long-term viability of tech-enabled services businesses.
+So, investors seek long-term security.
 Thus, they flock to such tech-enabled services.

 Tech-enabled businesses can expand into adjacent markets by adding more products and services.
 So, these complement a core product offering.

 Adjacent market opportunities add potential growth opportunities.
 Therefore, it is beneficial for an already highly scalable and attractive business model.

 There are some major benefits of technology-enabled services.

 Tech-enabled services are more capital-efficient than their traditional delivery model counterparts.